revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/Angular/05-Directives.md

 <blockquote>

 Directives add behavior to an existing DOM element or an existing component instance.

   </blockquote>
 </details>

 ---

-2. What are the differences between Component and Directive?
+2. What is the differences between Component and Directive?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)